 - Return to normal workflow after remnants and fresh bits of the job are processed

 All the above-mentioned will bring in about five to seven additional steps.
-Having correctly identified the number of steps within your process should allow to easily classify it.
+Having correctly identified the number of steps within your process should allow you to easily classify it.
 For a small sized process, we usually put 50 as a reasonable threshold, while for the medium ones we typically use 100 as an upper boundary.
 Large processes are considered those that are comprised of more than 100 steps.
 Of course, you can adjust these numbers to better fit your organization but try to keep 1:2:3 ratio respectively.

 Here comes the question: